 After all the hard work and studying is done, it’s exam time.
 I’ve been taking the online proctored versions since they became available, as I much prefer sitting in my own house to traveling to my nearest testing center in Mumbai.
 The slight downside to this is that the setup is all my problem.
 Clearing everything out of my study and setting the webcam up always takes longer than I expect, so if you are going this route make sure you allow plenty of time.
 Also make sure that your webcam and microphone are working well in advance, so that you don’t find yourself rooting through boxes in the attic for your old microphone 10 minutes before the exam is due to start, which is exactly what happened to me the first time!

-For most of the exams, the format is similar – a set number of multiple choice questions to be completed in a time limit.
+For most of the exams, the format is similar – a set number of multiple choice questions to be completed within a time limit.
 The number of questions, time limit and passing grade differs, but all three increase as you move up the certification food chain.

 Below are my tips when taking the exam:

 - Make sure your webcam is set up exactly as required.
 I’ve not had any issues with this, but I know people that have and by all accounts, it’s pretty annoying and distracting to have the exam freeze and need to call the US.